-Through the use of diagnostic tests and teacher assessment targeted interventions are used to raise levels in Reading, Writing and Maths.
+Through the use of diagnostic tests and teacher assessment, targeted interventions are used to raise levels in Reading, Writing and Maths.
 Regular staff training ensures that the most current practices are used.
+White Rose interventions were started within this academic year after initial training and are used effectively to plug gaps in the children's learning and are done in a smaller targeted group.